Teddy Bullen

-Edward A. Bullen (1884 – 11 August 1917) was an English professional football left half who made over 180 Football League appearances for Bury and captained the club.
+Edward A. Bullen (1884 – 11 August 1917) was an English professional footballer who made over 180 Football League appearances as a left half for Bury.
+He also captained the club.

 Personal life

 Bullen was born in Warrington and grew up in Altrincham.
-While he was footballer with Bury, he ran a pub in Warrington.
+While he was footballer with Bury, he ran a pub in Sankey, Warrington.
 In August 1916, two years after the outbreak of the First World War, Bullen enlisted as a gunner in the Royal Field Artillery.
-He was killed at Vaulx-Vraucourt, France on 11 August 1917 and was buried in Vraucourt Copse Cemetery.
+He was killed at Vaulx-Vraucourt, France on 11 August 1917 and was reburied in Vraucourt Copse Cemetery in the late 1920s.
 At the time of his death, Bullen's wife was pregnant with their first child.